msi-ris/Tutorials/rnaseq_lec.md

 *Last Delivered: {{page.delivered}}*

 ## <a name="0"></a>Part 0: Introduction
+### Slide Deck
+View the [slide deck](#) for this tutorial.
+The webpage will contain more detailed information than the slide deck, and is written to have more references to related information.

 ### <a name="0.1"></a>0.1 Formatting in This Document
 Throughout this tutorial, there will be formatting cues to highlight various pieces of information.